-To date, there are 31 episodes of Treehouse of Horror, as well as one additional Halloween-themed episode of The Simpsons.
-This means there are at least enough episodes to watch one a day throughout the month of October, for those who simply can’t get enough of Halloween.
+To date, there are 32 episodes of Treehouse of Horror, as well as one additional Halloween-themed episode of The Simpsons (which aired in Season Twenty-Seven).
+This means there are more than enough episodes to watch one a day throughout the month of October, for those who simply can’t get enough of Halloween.

 In this post I am taking a look at the Halloween episodes of The Simpsons, with a little rundown of each episode.
 So, if you have ever wondered which episodes featured what stories, hopefully this post can help you out.